manuelmeurer/tries/README.md

 # => StandardError
 ```

-A global callback also lets you effectively disable Tries in development environment:
+When using Rails, a global callback also lets you effectively disable Tries in development environment:

 ```ruby
 # config/initializers/tries.rb